Episode 3

 She get down in the kitchen.

-I didn't even have to cook.
+I don't Even have to cook.

-When she lived with me, she cooked, she clean, she could do your nails.
+She cooked, she cleaned, she could do your nails.

 She'll rob a stove.